The following statement sets out the privacy notice in relation to InHealth Group Limited.

 You are not required to pay any charge for exercising your rights.
 If you make a request, we have one month to respond to you.

-In order to exercise any of these rights you need to contact us, please refer to “How do you contact us?” below.
+We will need to verify your identity by reference to your driving licence, passport, and utility bill or similar showing your name and address.
+To exercise any of these rights you need to contact us, please refer to “How do you contact us?” below.

 Lodging a complaint

 If you have reason to complain about how your personal data has been controlled or processed by us, please contact us by email at email@example.com.